Skip to content

 adapter

 The adapter Sounding should provision when mode is managed.
-In 0.0.1, the first-class choice is sails-sqlite.
+In 0.0.1, the supported default is sails-sqlite.

 isolation